Week 2: Watch this Green Space

 A nice way to get some ideas flowing is to start with a question!
 You can frame these questions as How Might We…?

 These questions allow you to start moving from problems to solutions.
-For example in your research you have probably identified a key issues of urban environments is a lack of biodiversity.
+For example in your research you may have identified a key issues with urban environments is a lack of biodiversity.

 To start working towards a solution to this problem you might say “How might we encourage biodiversity in urban green spaces?”

-This is quite vague and broad so you could get more specific and say “How might we encourage biodiversity in All Saints Park on the MMU campus?”
+This is quite vague and broad so you could get more specific and say “How might we encourage biodiversity in All Saints Park on the Manchester Met campus?”

-Then finally: “How might we encourage pollinator biodiversity in All Saints Park on the MMU campus?”
+Then finally: “How might we encourage pollinator biodiversity in All Saints Park on the Manchester Met campus?”

 Now have a go yourself with the task below!